 Journal club is held on a monthly basis and hosted at the homes of our faculty members.
 Residents are required to review 6-8 articles to evaluate the design, hypothesis, statistics and results as part of their discussions.

-Grand Rounds are held on the first and third Wednesdays of each month.
+Grand Rounds are held on the first Wednesday of each month.
 Visiting professors give 1-2 lectures with case presentations during core curriculum followed by a Grand Rounds lecture to faculty, fellows, residents, medical students and community physicians.

 Program by year: Click here for detailed block diagram >